How it Works

 Online.
 Responsive.
 Normed.

 CM Global English assessment provides an authentic snapshot in time of how well secondary or elementary learners whose first language is not English will likely manage in a learning environment where English is the medium of instruction.
 To be successful in such an environment, students must be able to understand what is read and heard in the classroom and be able to clearly express themselves, particularly through written work.

 When students log in, they are prompted to enter their name which will remain affiliated with their access code.
 When students are reassessed you will be able to easily track growth.

 Instructions are clear and simple and include a resource for testing sound quality before assessment begins.

 Schools can choose whether or not they wish students to see their raw scores and ELL levels at the conclusion of each of the three sub-tests.

 The first section is a timed, written grammar assessment, measuring prior exposure to formal English.
 Two-word verbs, clauses, various verb tenses, prepositions, pronouns, possessives, irregular plurals, and comparatives are some examples of the grammar being assessed.
 At the conclusion of this sub test, the test taker is automatically sent to the second sub test.

-The second part of the assessment is a timed, reading comprehension measure, which consists of 10 reading passages for secondary grades, 5 for elementary, and 3 for late primary, both fiction and non-fiction, with a range of readability difficulty.
-This reading test is a multiple choice, cloze test.
-In a cloze test, words in the passage are replaced, in a consistent manner, with blank spaces.
-The student demonstrates reading comprehension of the passage by choosing the correct word from a number of choices.
-At the conclusion of this sub test, the student is sent to the third sub test.
+The second part of the assessment is a timed, reading comprehension measure, consisting of a various number of reading passages intended for either secondary, elementary, or late primary students.
+Passages are fiction and non-fiction, with a range of readability difficulty.
+This reading assessment is a cloze test.
+The student demonstrates English syntaxical understanding.
+At the conclusion of this section of the assessment, the student is sent to the third section.